Anabolic Steroids & Cardiovascular Health

 Since anabolic steroids increase appetite, they can also lead to increased carbohydrate consumption, which in turn raises blood pressure and increases the risk of many other conditions.

 At higher levels, these hormones exert a pathologic type of anabolic effect that predisposes the heart to abnormal electric rhythms that may cause sudden death at any point in time, with or without emotional or physical exertion; it could be during sleep, during dinner, or while watching TV.
-Functionally, this type of heart enlargement reduces the pumping capacity of the heart, causing symptoms such as progressively worsening shortness of breath with exertion.
+Functionally, this type of heart enlargement reduces the heart's pumping capacity, causing symptoms such as progressively worsening shortness of breath with exertion.
 Very often, men who use high doses of anabolics don’t realize they have this condition.
-They may attribute their exertional fatigue to overtraining at the gym, or they simply don’t perform aerobically demanding activities that would unmask their underlying condition.
+They may attribute their exertional fatigue to overtraining at the gym or don’t perform aerobically demanding activities that would unmask their underlying condition.
 Strength/resistance training (AKA “weightlifting”) is vastly different from aerobic/endurance (AKA “cardio”) exercise; a man might look very muscular and strong on the outside, capable of carrying heavy weights, but may have difficulty swimming a few laps in the pool.
 This type of heart enlargement can be diagnosed by an affordable ultrasonographic cardiac test called an echocardiogram.
 When diagnosed at an early stage, it may be reversible; at later stages, it may be irreversible, but there are things we can do to improve quality of life and longevity; in medicine, this is the principle of harm reduction.

-Whether on typical Testosterone Replacement Therapy doses or on extreme black market bodybuilding doses, all men who use anabolic steroids should have a nonjudgmental physician who is experienced in andrology and connected to a network of nonjudgmental specialists such as cardiologists and urologists.
+Whether on typical Testosterone Replacement Therapy doses or extreme black market bodybuilding doses, all men who use anabolic steroids should have a nonjudgmental physician who is experienced in andrology and connected to a network of nonjudgmental specialists such as cardiologists and urologists.

 You can reduce harm by consulting a qualified physician, avoiding consistent use of high doses, avoiding non-bioidentical anabolics, and obtaining a cardiac ultrasound every few years to assess the presence of adverse structural changes that might have occurred from long-term anabolic steroids.